amin8022/mdamin/README.md

 ***

 # Personal Portfolio - Md.
-Aminul Islam
+Amin

 This is the source code for my personal portfolio website, designed to showcase my skills, experience, and projects as a software developer.